 Having some trouble interpreting the series of hieroglyphics on the back of your clothes label?
-The 'care instructions,' as they're referred to, don't do much instructing, so please see allow us to decode and then offer real world translations.
+The care instructions, as they're referred to, don't do much instructing, so please allow us to decode and then offer real world translations.

-Translation: Hang in the bathroom during a shower to release small wrinkles.
+Hang in the bathroom during a shower to release small wrinkles.
 Use a steamer to work out larger wrinkles.
-Or simply take to a dry cleaner to have pressed.
+Or simply take the item to a dry cleaner to have it pressed.

 This can be dried in the dryer.
 A line under this symbol means that it should be dried on the "permanent press" setting—a rule to follow even when it's not called for.